AndierZ/conduit/README.md

 add annotation for middle ware methods base handler to populate base fields (create time/update time and etc?)

 better deal with event.fail(e), instead of just showing internal server error?

-add unit tests
+add custom jwt handler to expect "token" instead of "bearer" add unit tests

 security review
+Dockerize each verticle
-Create docker for each separate each verticle as its own process/service Run each docker/service independently on a cluster
+Run each docker independently in a cluster
 Add load balancer in front of the http verticles look into using protobuf as customized codec for service proxy